victorioussolutionsltd/turbo_categories/README.md

 <img src="assets/lifecycle.png" alt="life cycle" width="100%">

-### Frontend (NextJS)
+### Frontend (React Flow v12)

-The frontend is built with NextJS v15.
-It is optimized for server-side rendering.
+The frontend is built with React Flow.
-Micro-Frontend with Turborepo
-Using Turborepo, the project supports a micro-frontend architecture, enabling shared libraries and configurations across apps.
+Micro-Frontend with Turborepo (scalable, fast, easy to use) Using Turborepo, the project supports a micro-frontend architecture, enabling shared libraries and configurations across apps.